mraigosa/Austin_311_analysis/README.md

   <img src="https://github.com/mraigosa/Group_5_Project/blob/master/images/Number_311_calls_zip.jpg?raw=true "311 Complaints by Zip Code" width="500"/>
 </p>

+  To get a better visual representation of 311 complaints we decided to plot the number of 311 complaints for each zip code on an Austin map.
+The first approach was use a matplotlib module Basemap.
+The documentation for Basemap can be found [here](http://matplotlib.org/basemap/).
+For this approach we downloaded the zip codes for the United States and then used a boundary tool called [BoundingBox](http://boundingbox.klokantech.com/) to select the latitude and longitude coordinates of Travis county to use with Basemap.
+Finally, as shown in the figure below, we plotted the number of 311 calls in the zip codes as the area of a circle, where the size of the circle increases as the number of 311 calls increases.

 ### Question 4: Is there any correlation between the number 311 calls and income, population or the number of crimes by zip code?